peeterjoot/julia/HarmonicBalance/README.txt

       Generates the cputime/error plots

    PlotWaveforms.m
-      Calls HBSolve() or NewtonsHarmonicBalance() for a netlist file and caches the result.
+      Calls HBSolve() for a netlist file and caches the result.
       Then plots the results using a set of plot specifications.

-   makefigures.m
+STARTED:
+   makefigures.jl
       Driver for all the plots.
 Calls PlotWaveforms()

+         Has references to saveHelper() to deal with.

 -------------------------------------------------------------------